-Girls may wear a solid, dark navy-blue jumper, dark navy blue or school plaid skirt or culottes.
-Skirts, jumpers and culottes may not be more than 3" above the knee in keeping with modesty.
-School plaid skirts (pattern "clear blue plaid") may be purchased through Fischer's/Just Me Apparel or Land's End Uniforms (see website for photos of St. Anthony pattern "clear blue plaid").
+Girls may wear a solid, dark navy-blue jumper or a dark navy blue or school plaid skirt.
+Skirts and jumpers may not be more than 3" above the knee in keeping with modesty.
+School plaid skirts (pattern "clear blue plaid") may be purchased through Tommy Hilfiger or Land's End Uniforms (see website for photos of St. Anthony pattern "clear blue plaid").
 Navy blue skirts can be purchased through any retailer as long as they meet the above guidelines.